-Rates (%) Zero rate (e.g. newspapers, children's clothes) 0 Reduced rate (e.g. certain fuel and power, some energy-saving materials, some residential property works) 5 Standard rate 20 VAT fraction for standard rate VAT inclusive price 1/6
+Rates (%) Zero rate (e.g. newspapers, children's clothes) 0 Reduced rate (e.g. certain fuel and power, some energy-saving materials, some residential property works) 5 Temporary reduced rate for hospitality and tourism sectors - 1 October 2021 - 31 March 2022 (see below) 12.5 Standard rate 20 VAT fraction for standard rate VAT inclusive price 1/6

-The VAT (Reduced Rate) (Hospitality and Tourism) (Coronavirus) Order 2020 temporarily applies, with effect from 15 July 2020, the 5% reduced rate of VAT to certain supplies of food and non-alcoholic drinks in the course of catering from restaurants, pubs, bars, cafés and similar premises; supplies of holiday accommodation; and supplies of a right of admission to shows and certain other attractions.
+The VAT (Reduced Rate) (Hospitality and Tourism) (Coronavirus) Order 2020 temporarily applied, with effect from 15 July 2020, the 5% reduced rate of VAT to certain supplies of food and non-alcoholic drinks in the course of catering from restaurants, pubs, bars, cafés and similar premises; supplies of holiday accommodation; and supplies of a right of admission to shows and certain other attractions.

-At Spring Budget 2021, it was announced that this 5% reduced rate of VAT will continue to apply to the hospitality and tourism supplies listed above until 30 September 2021.
-This will be followed by the introduction of a new temporary reduced rate of 12.5% for these supplies which will apply for the six months from 1 October 2021 until 31 March 2022.
-From 1 April 2022, the standard rate will apply once again.
+Finance Act 2021 provided for the 5% reduced rate of VAT to continue to apply to the hospitality and tourism supplies listed above until 30 September 2021.
+This was followed by the introduction of a new temporary reduced rate of 12.5% for these supplies which applies for the six months from 1 October 2021 until 31 March 2022.
+From 1 April 2022, the standard rate will apply once again to these supplies.